oracle-livelabs/apex/custom-auth-apex/2-allow-end-users-create/2-allow-end-users-create.md

 	![Give the new button a name](images/create-new-user-button.png)

-4. If you want the button to be centered and appear like the default “Sign In” button appears, change the **Button Position** to “Next” from the dropdown menu and in the **Appearance** section, toggle **Hot** to the on position.
+4. If you want the button to be centered and appear like the default “Sign In” button appears, change the **Button Position** to “Next” from the dropdown menu, and in the **Appearance** section, toggle **Hot** to the on position.

 	![Adjust the settings for your new button](images/new-button-settings.png)